Ali100i/ICS_415/Project_2/Readme.md

-# Raytraced rolling metalic balls
+# Raytraced rolling metalic balls - Project 2

 This repository contains a custom shader for Unity that simulates raytraced rolling metallic balls.
 The shader uses raytracing techniques to generate realistic reflections and dynamic, time-based animations.
 It is inspired by a Shadertoy implementation and includes environment mapping so that an external image is reflected on the metallic surfaces.